8 Best Hikes in the Midwest [2025]

 Plan to enjoy panorama views over a sapphire lake, surrounded by green wooded hills!

-Its convenient location 1 hour drive from Madison makes it a central location for visitors in the region.
+Its convenient location, just one hour away from Madison, makes it a central location for visitors in the region.

 Best Trails at Devils Lake: